ga4gh/ga4gh-schemas/python/README.rst

 ====================

 This is the GA4GH schemas compiled as Protocol Buffers descriptors.
-It can be used describe and serialize genomics data using a standard interchange format.
+It can be used to describe and serialize genomics data using a standard interchange format.

 You can install the schemas using `pip install ga4gh-schemas`.